xironix/bot-command/README.md

 FILTER_BY_PATTERNS=true
 ```

 These settings let you control the scope of your monitoring, from targeting specific bots to monitoring all suspicious bots based on pattern matching.
+The recommended approach is to provide bot tokens in `TELEGRAM_BOT_TOKENS` and let the system automatically retrieve the usernames.

 ### Media File Management